Making Afro-German history visible – DW – 08/10/2023

 The girls survived the persecution of the Nazis and, after the war, they kept the entire family together with an unbroken spirit.

-For Abenaa Adomako, her grandmother Erika was an important anchor: "She often had visitors and her apartment was very lively."
+For Abenaa Adomako, her grandmother Erika was an important anchor.
+"She often had visitors and her apartment was very lively," she said.

 Erika and Louis had a girl, Beryl — Abenaa Adomako's mother.

 In the Weimar Republic (1919-1933), Erika had experienced a more diverse and tolerant society.
-But Beryl, on the other hand, grew up in a post-war vacuum without a community: "Black life had been categorically wiped out.
+But Beryl, on the other hand, grew up in a postwar vacuum without a community.
+"Black life had been categorically wiped out.
 People had been killed or emigrated.
-That's why there was suddenly a painful gap," explains Adomako.
+That's why there was suddenly a painful gap," said Adomako.

-Unlike Erika, Beryl was a rather reserved woman.
-She fit in by basically making herself invisible.
-She fell in love with a man from Ghana, and together they had their children, Abenaa and Roy: "My mother always made sure that we behaved as inconspicuously as possible," the Berliner remembers of her childhood.
+Unlike Erika, Beryl was a rather reserved woman who fit in by basically making herself invisible.
+She fell in love with a man from Ghana, and together they had two children, Abenaa and Roy.
+"My mother always made sure that we behaved as inconspicuously as possible," said the Berliner, remembering her childhood.

 4th generation: Taking over the fight